AlcBa/AlcBa.github.io/README.md

 ### Teaching page

-The information on the teaching page can be updated using the JSON file found in `src/content/teaching/teaching.json`.
+The information for the courses on the teaching page can be updated using the JSON file found in `src/content/teaching/teaching.json`.

 The format is as follows: